+12.3.
 In the event Applicable Laws change in a way that the Data Processing Addendum is no longer adequate for the purpose of governing lawful processing of Shared Personal Data and there was no Triggering Event, the Parties agree that they will negotiate in good faith to review and update this Data Processing Addendum in light of the new laws.

+[Annex 1 to Data Processing Addendum follows]

 Annex 1

 DETAILS OF THE PROCESSING